2. User interfaces

 Workspaces:

-A column at left with green buttons contains a list of buttons to perform actions related to the workspaces then the list of existing ones.
+A column at left contains a list of buttons in green color to perform actions related to the workspaces, then the list of already existing ones.

 Import from